quandl/quandl-python/FOR_DEVELOPERS.md

 # Detailed Method Guide - Quandl/Python

-In addition to the Quick methods for retrieivng data, some additional commands may be used for more querying specificity.
+In addition to the Quick methods for retrieving data, some additional commands may be used for more querying specificity.
 These include:

 * Retrieving metadata without data
 * Customizing how data is returned more granularly